jburrows82/llmcord/README.md

 - Extracted text (limited length) is appended to your original query before being sent to the LLM, providing context for summarization, analysis, or question-answering based on the web page content.
 - Handles multiple URLs within the same message concurrently.
 - Basic error handling included (timeouts, non-HTML content, fetch errors).
+- **Persistent Context:** The extracted web page content is stored in the chat history database (`llmcord_history.db`) and will be included in the context for subsequent replies in the conversation, even after bot restarts.

 ### Google Lens Integration (Custom Primary, SerpAPI Fallback)
 - **Primary Implementation (Custom/Playwright):**
   - Trigger image analysis by starting your query with `googlelens` (case-insensitive) after mentioning the bot or using `at ai` (e.g., `@BotName googlelens what is this?` or `at ai googlelens identify this object`).
   - Requires image(s) to be attached to the message.
   - The bot uses **Playwright** (integrated within `llmcord.py`) to automate a real Chrome browser instance with a specific user profile to perform the Google Lens search.
-This mimics human interaction for potentially better results or bypassing certain restrictions.
-  - **Requires configuration** of your Chrome user data directory and profile name in `config.yaml` (see below).
+  - **Requires configuration** of your Chrome user data directory and profile name in `config.yaml`.
-  - **Requires Playwright and its browser drivers to be installed** (`pip install playwright` and `python -m playwright install chrome`).
+  - **Requires Playwright and its browser drivers to be installed**.
 - **Fallback Implementation (SerpAPI):**
-  - If the custom Playwright implementation fails (due to configuration errors, Playwright issues, or Google changes), the bot automatically falls back to using **SerpAPI's Google Lens API**.
+  - If the custom Playwright implementation fails, the bot automatically falls back to using **SerpAPI's Google Lens API**.
 - Requires image(s) to be attached to the message.
 - Fetches visual matches and related content for each image concurrently.
-- Appends the formatted results (indicating source: custom or SerpAPI) to your original query before sending it to the LLM, providing visual context for analysis or identification.
+- Appends the formatted results (indicating source: custom or SerpAPI) to your original query before sending it to the LLM.
 - Handles multiple image attachments in a single query.
 - **Requires SerpAPI API keys** configured in `config.yaml` for the fallback functionality.
 - **Multiple API Key Support:** Configure multiple SerpAPI keys in `config.yaml`.
 - **Automatic Key Rotation & Retry:** The bot randomly rotates between available keys.
-If a request fails (e.g., rate limit), it automatically retries with another key.
+If a request fails, it automatically retries with another key.
+- **Persistent Context:** The Google Lens results (whether from custom or SerpAPI) are stored in the chat history database (`llmcord_history.db`) and will be included in the context for subsequent replies in the conversation, even after bot restarts.

 ### Robust Rate Limit Handling
 - **Persistent Cooldown:** Rate-limited API keys (LLM providers & SerpAPI) are automatically detected and put on a 24-hour cooldown to prevent reuse.